arula-ai/copilot-governance-lab-java/.github/chatmodes/testing.chatmode.md

 1. **Orient & Scope**
    - Review the latest `plan.md`, validation notes, and relevant code sections to understand what must be verified.
-   - Confirm required frameworks (Jasmine/Karma, Playwright, etc.) and existing test patterns via `findTestFiles` and `codebase`.
+   - Confirm required frameworks (JUnit 5, Spring Boot Test, MockMvc, integration suites, etc.) and existing test patterns via `findTestFiles` and `codebase`.
    - Open or create `docs/test-coverage.md` and record initial assumptions, target coverage, and linting objectives for this session—keep all detailed notes in this file and do not create additional testing log documents.

 2. **Design Tests**